Particl-Community/academy/in-depth/indepth_staking.rst

 - Very secure staking option.
 - The wallet that holds your coins doesn't need to be online at any time.
 - Extremely flexible, it allows many other staking options.
-- Allows you to participate in Particl's decentralized governance by voting on proposals.
+- Allows you to participate in Particl's :ref:`community governance <Community Governance Explained>` by voting on proposals.
 Gives the same ability to any other staking option that relies on cold staking (hardware, mobile, etc.).

 **Cons**